Education EdD

 • Human resources administrator

-• Head of training department within a health system
+• Head of the training department within a health system

 • Adjunct professor/professor